Advanced Placement (AP)

 Students may also choose to write an AP exam in May to potentially earn advanced standing or university credit at recognized postsecondary institutions in Canada and over 60 other countries.

-• Builds confidence and readiness for postsecondary studies through critical thinking, time management, and academic rigour.
+• Builds confidence and readiness for postsecondary studies through critical thinking, time management, and academic rigor.

 • Enhances learning by exploring content at greater depth.